ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 ## Everything has a beginning

 Human civilization evolved every day and with each step in evolution, complex questions blocked them in their journey.
-A need for comapnion was felt in every step and luckily!!!...we found one to help us in desperate times, Machines !!!!!
+A need for companion was felt in every step and luckily!!!...we found one to help us in desperate times, Machines !!!!!

 Initially it was in the form of small tools and gradually evolved with us, it evolved into a complex ones.
 World of machine fascinated us and we devoted ourselves to the machines of their working.
 Day by day our need to solve problem and its complexity increased, simultaneously need for more powerful and intelligent machine increased.
-We as a civilization, extended on relationship with machine by introducing language to speak with them.
+We as a civilization, extended our relationship with machine by introducing language to speak with them.
 Machines started understand our instructions with language we decided to communicate with them, thus Software came into existence.

 We started solving real world problems and at times break our backs to make the machine understand it.